Puss in Boots (2011 film): Production

+Top: Zach Galifianakis, Billy Bob Thornton and Amy Sedaris provide the voices for Humpty Alexander Dumpty, Jack and Jill.
+Bottom: Constance Marie and Guillermo del Toro voices Imelda and Comandante.

 The film had been in development since 2004, when Shrek 2 was released.
 Chris Miller, who worked as head of story in Shrek 2, was a big proponent of making a spin-off film centered on Puss in Boots due to his love for the character and the intriguing story potential he had, given the adventures he mentions to have had in the film.
 As a Shrek 2 spin-off, it was initially planned for release in 2008 as a direct-to-video film, then titled Puss in Boots: The Story of an Ogre Killer.
 By October 2006, the film was re-slated as a theatrical release due to market conditions and DreamWorks Animation's realization that the Puss character deserved more.
 Miller was hired to direct the film immediately after directing Shrek the Third.

 In September 2010, Guillermo del Toro signed on as executive producer.
 Having exited from The Hobbit, del Toro was invited by the crew to watch an early screening of the film, half animated and half storyboarded, which del Toro loved and asked them if he could be somehow involved in the production.
 Discussing del Toro, Miller stated, "We worked out a system for him to come in once every few months or whenever we had something new to show him.
 If we needed someone to bounce ideas off of, he was always there, and if we had a problem we were tackling, we'd get Guillermo on the red phone – our emergency phone – and ask him for advice on what we should do with a certain character or scene.
 It was like having our own film school".
 Miller stated that del Toro was particularly involved in Humpty Dumpty's character design, suggesting to "make him more like da Vinci".
 It was del Toro's idea to make Humpty "an ingenious freak of nature" who builds contraptions such as a flying machine.
 Del Toro rewrote the ending to redeem the character and deepen his relationship with Puss – an unconventional conclusion for a family film.
 He helped design the fantasy elements of the giant's castle, as well as the architecture of the town, which he conceived as "an amalgam of Spain and Mexico".